Trøndelag Commuter Rail: Class 92

 Most of the trains operated on the line are Class 92.
 They were built by Duewag in 1984 and 1985 and consist of two cars, giving a seating capacity of 168 people.
 A double-unit is 49.45 m long and weighs 92 t, of which the motor car weighs 58 t.
 Only one car is powered, and is equipped with a Daimler-Benz OM424A prime mover which powers two electric motors, giving a power output of 714 kW.
 The trains are capable of 140 km/h and are equipped with vending machines.

 Class 93

 A number of Class 93 have been built by Bombardier.
 These mostly run regional services, to Mo i Rana / Bodø and Røros / Hamar and not much on the commuter rail.

 Class 76

-Starting in 2021 new Hybrid Electric trains from Stadler will replace all the Class 92s and will operate in sync with the class 93s.
+In 2021 Hybrid Electric trains from Stadler were to replace all the Class 92s, with these trains and class 93s operating.